ryangary321/solution-ai-barista/README.md

 1. Create a default Firestore database by navigating to **Firestore** in the console.
 1. [Enable Vertex AI and recommended APIs](https://console.cloud.google.com/vertex-ai) in the Google Cloud console.

-### Getting started in Project IDX
+### Getting started in Firebase Studio

-1. Open the project in Project IDX.
+1. Open the project in Firebase Studio.
 1. When prompted, select your Firebase project.
 1. Log into Firebase Hosting.
-Navigate to the "Project IDX" screen and select "Authenticate".
+Navigate to the "Firebase Studio" screen and select "Authenticate".
 Follow the prompts in the terminal.
 1. Prepare your Firebase project by setting up security rules, TTL configuration and functions for cleaning up data:
    1. Select a Firebase project: `firebase use`.
    2. Deploy Firestore, Storage and Functions: `firebase deploy --only firestore,storage,functions`